Opposition to immigration: Canada

 Opponents of immigration to Canada have argued that immigration to Canada is unsustainable and puts pressure on resources such as worsening the country's current housing crisis.
 They argue that Canadian cities are limited in size and cannot take an infinite number of people.
 This also further creates a competition for jobs and puts a strain on the economy, the environment and tax funded public services.
 Economic and housing resources seems to be the largest concern for Canadians, and recent studies show declining fear of immigrants threatening cultures or values.

 Historically, Canada has implemented a variety of anti-immigration laws.
 In the early 19th century Canadian immigration laws specifically discriminated against people based on class, race, and disability.
 These policies continued into the 20th century, which did not change until following World War II.

 In a 2013 interview with the French news magazine L'Express Canadian academic and environmental activist David Suzuki stated that Canada's immigration policy was "crazy" and "Canada is full".
 However, he insisted that Canada should "open its doors to those who are oppressed" and accept refugees.
-The leader of the People's Party of Canada, Maxime Bernier believes that current immigration harms Canadian values, and also makes it more difficult for real refugees to come to Canada.
+The leader of the far-right People's Party of Canada, Maxime Bernier believed that current immigration harms Canadian values, and also makes it more difficult for real refugees to come to Canada.

 In a 2017 poll conducted by the Angus Reid Institute, a majority of respondents (57%) indicated that they believed Canada should accept fewer immigrants and refugees.
 Despite this more recent surveys immigration is one of the smallest concerns to the average Canadian, with only 2% of Canadian surveyed ranking immigration as their largest concern.
 Concerns for immigration seem to be directly tied to cost of living increases that the country has faced, with Canadians feeling housing costs are increasing due to immigration.

 The National Citizens Alliance was a far-right political party in Canada that regularly held anti-immigration rallies.

 The political parties Avenir Quebec, Bloc Québécois, People's party and factions of Conservative party have anti-immigration views, the former minister of foreign Affairs Maxime Bernier and some members of conservative party and regional conservative parties, such as Jason Kenney, François Legault, Scott Reid have anti-immigration views.

 The Dominion Society of Canada is a Canadian political group that is against immigration.

+In 2023, polls indicated that Canadians are increasingly concerned about the pressure high immigration is putting on housing, services and infrastructure.
+In October 2024, amid ongoing challenges related to the cost of living and housing affordability, and amidst increasing unpopularity of Prime Minister Justin Trudeau, the government announced reductions to immigration target levels.

+Chile

+In late 2025, President-elect José Antonio Kast made the mass deportation of undocumented migrants—the majority of whom are Venezuelan—a central pillar of his incoming administration.